Links between Trump associates and Russian officials: Paul Manafort

 On February 14, 2017, The New York Times reported that Paul Manafort had repeated contacts with senior Russian intelligence officials during 2016.
 Manafort said he did not knowingly meet any Russian intelligence officials.
 Intercepted communications during the campaign show that Russian officials believed they could use Manafort to influence Trump.
 On June 2, 2017, special counsel Robert Mueller assumed the criminal probe into Manafort, which predated the 2016 election and the counterintelligence probe that in July 2016 began investigating possible collusion between Moscow and associates of Trump.
 Manafort was forced to resign as Trump campaign chairman in August 2016 amid questions over his business dealings in Ukraine years earlier.
 On September 18, 2017, CNN reported that the FBI wiretapped Manafort from 2014 until an unspecified date in 2016 and again from the fall of 2016 until early 2017, pursuant to two separate Foreign Intelligence Surveillance Act (FISA) court orders.
 It has not been confirmed that Trump's conversations with Manafort were intercepted as part of this surveillance.
 CNN also confirmed that "Mueller's team ... has been provided details of these communications."

 In October 2017, Manafort was indicted by a federal grand jury and arrested on twelve criminal charges including conspiracy, money laundering, failure to register as an agent of a foreign power, and false statements.
 The charges arose from his consulting work for a pro-Russian government in Ukraine and are unrelated to the Trump campaign.
 Manafort pleaded not guilty and was placed under house arrest.
 On February 22, 2018, Manafort was indicted on 32 federal charges including tax evasion, money laundering and fraud relating to their foreign lobbying before, during and after the 2016 campaign.
 The following day, after Rick Gates pleaded guilty to some charges, he was indicted on two additional charges relating to pro-Russian lobbying in the United States.

 On September 14, Manafort entered a plea deal with prosecutors, pleading guilty to a charge of conspiracy against the United States and a charge of conspiracy to obstruct justice, while also agreeing to co-operate with the Special Counsel investigation.
 Mueller's office stated in a November 26, 2018, court filing that while supposedly co-operating Manafort had repeatedly lied about a variety of matters, breaching the terms of his plea agreement.
 On December 7, 2018, the special counsel's office filed a document with the court listing five areas in which they say Manafort lied to them.
 In January 2019, Manafort's lawyers submitted a filing to the court in response to this accusation.
 Through an error in redacting, the document accidentally revealed that while he was campaign chairman, Manafort met with Konstantin Kilimnik, who is believed to be linked to Russian intelligence.
 The filing says Manafort gave him polling data related to the 2016 campaign and discussed a Ukrainian peace plan with him.

+In December 2020, President Trump pardoned Manafort for all convictions (bank and tax fraud, illegal foreign lobbying and witness tampering).